- On this page

 After the rejection of the E-ID Act in March 2021, the Swiss Federal government continued to work at full speed on a new proposal.
 The first results were published in a discussion paper in September 2022.

-The revised Federal Act on Data Protection (rev FADP) – aiming to better protect Swiss citizens data – that will be enacted in Switzerland in September 2023 may lay the grounds for the adoption of the E-ID.
+The revised Federal Act on Data Protection (rev FADP) – aiming to better protect Swiss citizens data – that was enacted in Switzerland in September 2023 may lay the grounds for the adoption of the E-ID.

 One key factor are verifiable credentials.
 Already today, a verifier acts as a third party who receives and collects data and has the necessary technical legal basis to protect the person the data belongs to.